Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![The following code displays, with resources underlined, and a comment to \"insert code here:\" \"resources\": \[{](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image91.png "code")

-    > Note: This code creates a load balancer resource that is listening on port 80.
+    > **Note**: This code creates a load balancer resource that is listening on port 80.

     ```
     {